Alcohol and the law (.08)

 Next, you have to learn how to calculate your blood alcohol content in milligrams (mg) and interpret it in terms of the “point zero eight” legal limit (80 mg).

-The charts below give you an idea of what your blood alcohol content is likely to be, depending on your sex, your weight and how many drinks you have had.
+This document give you an idea of what your blood alcohol content is likely to be, depending on your sex, your weight and how many drinks you have had.

 It’s important to subtract 15 mg of alcohol an hour, starting from the first drink, since that is the rate at which your body eliminates the alcohol.
 And forget the widespread myth that says you can handle one drink an hour.
 It’s not true.
 Or rather, it’s true only if you’re a man who weighs 115 kg or more.